ocupop/mapbox-locate/src/_sessions/explore-the-world-with-aira.md

 ---
 layout: session
-title: Explore the world with Aira
+title: 'You’re blind and you’re lost: Click "OnStar" built into your glasses'
 summary: >-
-  Using augmented reality, Aira connects people who are blind or low vision to a trained professional agent who is dedicated to further enhancing their everyday experience.
-Hear how AR and location services make real-world impact on thousands of people's lives.
+  In one tap, your glasses turn into a camera and you hear a voice from hundreds of miles away in your right ear, “This is Stacy from Aira.
+What can I help you with?”
+Stacy is now looking through her terminal, seeing what is right in front of you, and where you are on the map.
+In this session, hear how AR and location services make real-world impact on thousands of people's lives.
 track: '2'
 timeslot: d1_slot8
 stage: